aktas/aktas.github.io/_posts/2024-05-25-Heavens-Gate.md

 When we look at the dump, we see that the value of ESP is `003917FD`.
 When the 'ret far' instruction is executed, this is the address to jump away from.
 Remember that 33 was pushed into the stack.
 So now code will run in 64-bit and we will not be able to continue the analysis with x32dbg.

 At this point we need to continue with x64dbg.
 Open a 64-bit program on x64dbg and go to entrypoint.
-Copy the code to be executed with 'ret far' until the next 'ret far' command from binary->copy and paste it into the entrypoint in x64dbg from binary->Paste(Ignore Size).
+Copy the code to be executed with 'ret far' until the next 'ret far' instruction from binary->copy and paste it into the entrypoint in x64dbg from binary->Paste(Ignore Size).

 <img src="/assets/heavens_gate_screenshot2.png" alt="Heaven's Gate" style="display:block; margin-right:auto; margin-left:auto; padding-bottom:20px;"  >